-2.1.1 Which sites or buildings should be included in an EPC?
+4.1.1 Which sites or buildings should be included in an EPC?

-The EPC process is most suitable for facilities (or a group of facilities) with a high energy consumption (i.e. greater than 1 GWh of electricity consumption per annum), and buildings with complex systems where the best energy saving solution may not be easily identified.
+The EPC process is most suitable for facilities (or a group of facilities) with a high energy consumption (for example, greater than 1 GWh of electricity consumption per annum), and buildings with complex systems where the best energy saving solution may not be easily identified.

-When scoping an EPC project, it is often simplest to include all areas and systems within the buildings (i.e. all opportunities that can be found within the building).
+When scoping an EPC project, it is often simplest to include all areas and systems, or opportunities. within the buildings.
 There may be certain scenarios however, where exclusions are appropriate.
-For example, at sites that agencies deem to have a practical life of less than five years (e.g. a leased facility with five years remaining, or a building planned for demolition or significant refurbishment), it may be appropriate to either define a shorter maximum payback period when tendering (e.g. to payback within the remaining lease term), or defer the implementation of works at those sites until there is a greater opportunity (e.g. the lease renewed for a longer period, or the tenant moves to a new building).
+For example, at sites that agencies deem to have a practical life of less than five years (e.g. a leased facility with five years remaining, or a building planned for demolition or significant refurbishment), it may be appropriate to either define a shorter maximum payback period when tendering to achieve payback within the remaining lease term, or defer the implementation of works at those sites until there is a greater opportunity (the lease renewed for a longer period, or the tenant moves to a new building).

-2.1.2 What technologies are included in an EPC?
+4.1.2 What technologies are included in an EPC?

-As part of an EPC project, ESCOs are responsible for identifying, designing, validating, installing, commissioning and guaranteeing the performance of all technologies implemented.
+As part of an EPC project, ESCOs are responsible for identifying, designing, validating, installing, commissioning, and guaranteeing the performance of all technologies implemented.
 As such, there is no requirement on the agency to perform audits and design solutions on their own prior to the EPC process.